somesocks/async-patterns/README.md

 **Params**

 - ...statements <code>function</code> - any number of logging values.
 Functions are called with the calling arguments, everything else is passed directly to

 * * *

+<a name="async-patterns.Memoize"></a>

+### async-patterns.Memoize(task, [keyFunction]) ⇒ <code>AsyncTask</code>
+Memoize builds a wrapper function that caches results of previous executions.
+As a result, repeated calls to Memoize may be much faster, if the request hits the cache.

+NOTE: As of now, there are no cache eviction mechanisms.
+  You should try to use Memoized functions in a 'disposable' way as a result

+NOTE: Memoize is not 'thread-safe' currently.
+If two calls are made for the same object currently, two calls to the wrapped function will be made

+NOTE: Memoize will cache errors as well as results.

+**Kind**: static method of [<code>async-patterns</code>](#async-patterns)
+**Params**

+- task <code>AsyncTask</code> - the task function to memoize.
+- [keyFunction] <code>function</code> - a function that synchronously generates a key for a request.

+* * *